CHEGEBB/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a script that takes a list of words as input and prints only words that appear exactly once.
+This is a script to Display lines containing the pattern “root” from the file /etc/passwd

 Usage:

 Open a text editor and create a new file.
 Copy the following code into the file:
 #!/bin/bash
-sort | uniq -u
+grep -i "root" /etc/passwd